 Harlan real estate is some of the most expensive in Indiana, although Harlan house values don't compare to the most expensive real estate in the U.S.

-When you are in Harlan, you'll notice that it is more blue-collar than most other communities in America.
-53.89% of Harlan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Harlan is a blue-collar town, with 53.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harlan is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Harlan who work in office and administrative support (15.55%), healthcare (10.05%), and food service (3.89%).

 Also of interest is that Harlan has more people living here who work in computers and math than 95% of the places in the US.